gnosis/dex-liquidity-provision/scripts/README.md

 ### Deploy safes

-Requires that Master is already deployed.
+Requires that Master Safe has already been deployed.

 An example of the usage would be: